The logo of the baRUNNER website.

 • For many featured races BAAC will expect you to wear the BAAC registered running vest.
 Additionally, if the entry discount has been used, England Athletics may expect you to wear the club vest...

 • See the Club Kit page for details of the club vest.
-This rule is unlikely to be enforced if you are running in a sponsored charity vest.
+This rule is unlikely to be enforced if you are running in an event in a sponsored charity vest.

 • Some BAAC featured events are team events.
 In these cases the BAAC Team Captain will chose the team...